Key Takeaways

 The Bottom Line

-Local SEO is the highest-ROI marketing channel for UK service businesses.
+Local SEO services remain the highest-ROI marketing channel for UK service businesses in 2026.
 46% of Google searches have local intent.
-Your customers are already searching.
+Your customers are already searching - on Google Maps, in organic results, and increasingly through AI tools that draw on the same local signals.
 The question is whether they find you or the competitor who invested in being visible.

 If you want to see what local SEO would look like for your business, book a strategy call and I'll pull the keyword data for your industry and area.